-Baking soda is sodium bicarbonate, a weak base that can act as an acid depending on what it comes in contact with.
+Baking soda is sodium bicarbonate, which is a weak base that can act as an acid depending on what it comes in contact with.
 The smells in your closet are made up of organic particles.
 Baking soda bonds with these particles, making it easy to remove them.

 Why Closets Need "Freshening"

 Smells on clothes could develop and worsen as time goes on.
 Some smells are a result of mold.
 Mold grows in warm, damp places and thrives on organic matter.
 The inside of your damp sneakers is ideal for mold.

 In some cases, smells are simply a matter of body odor.
 You wore a T-shirt to work out in, and rather than wash it immediately you shoved it into the hamper or tossed it onto the floor of the closet.
 Either way, the smell can start to permeate other fabrics.

 Tips for Using Baking Powder to Remove Closet Odors

 Try any or all of these easy tips for keeping or making your closet sweeter-smelling.